danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-07-swiftui-alerts.md

 source: https://github.com/danielsaidi/SwiftUIKit/tree/master/Sources/SwiftUIKit/Alerts
 ---

-In this post, we'll look at an easier way to manage alerts in `SwiftUI`, that lets us reuse functionality, reduce state management and present many different alerts in the same way.
+In this post, we'll look at an easier way to manage alerts in SwiftUI, that lets us reuse functionality, reduce state management and present many different alerts in the same way.

 ## TLDR;